 Wegreeco Reusable Bamboo Makeup Remover Pads

 For many years I used makeup remover wipes or toilettes because they were easy and convenient.
 I never really thought about whether they were good for the environment or not.
 I know that some brands are much better about the materials they use and whether they are compostable or not, but it finally dawned on me that this wasn't the right approach for me.

 Instead, I saw these Wegreeco Reusable Bamboo Makeup Remover Pads in a story from Christine of New Darlings on Instagram and after getting a set of my own pads I am hooked.
-I use 2 every night, throw the “used” ones into the laundry bag the comes with them, and then throw them into the washer and then the dryer when I do my clothes, and voila!
+I use 2 every night, throw the “used” ones into the laundry bag that comes with them, and then throw them into the washer and then the dryer when I do my clothes, and voila!
 Clean, new makeup remover pads that are soft and do a fantastic job of cleaning off my makeup!

 When traveling I bring the laundry bag and hang it on the towel rack in the hotel bathroom so that the pads have a chance to drive overnight.
 If I am staying somewhere for a bit longer, I can hand wash and dry the pads before packing them back into my toilet kit for the trip home.

 The Original Makeup Eraser

 In the same vane, I also have The Original Makeup Eraser which I first got as a sample at a photoshoot in Phoenix.
 This washcloth like an “eraser” cleans the heaviest of make-up.
 It is great for travel, particularly short trips, as you can just clean it with soap and water after you use it and hang it like a regular washcloth in the hotel.
 It comes in 3 colors as well including black.
 If you use a lot of mascara and black eyeliner this color might appeal to you.

 Personally, I use the Weegreeco pads as a first option.
 I don't wear a lot of make-up and like the smaller form factors of the pads.
 But I definitely use the Original Makeup Eraser more when I travel.